Overview

 Expertise in handling the kirk session records of the Church of Scotland.

-What topics will you cover?- Learn to read and interpret early modern manuscripts.
+Topics include:- Learn to read and interpret early modern manuscripts.

 - Obtain specialist skills required to transcribe documents.